-Christopher Lee read "The Lord of the Rings" once a year until his death in 2015 and had done so since the year it was published, and is the only member of the cast and crew ever to have met J.R.R.
+Sir Christopher Lee (Saruman) read "The Lord of the Rings" once a year, until his death in 2015, and had done so since the year it was published, and is the only member of the cast and crew ever to have met J.R.R.
 Tolkien.

-Gandalf's painful encounter with a ceiling beam in Bilbo's hobbit-hole was not in the script - Ian McKellen banged his forehead against the beam accidentally, not on purpose.
-Peter Jackson thought McKellen did a great job "acting through" the mistake, and so kept it in.
+Gandalf's painful encounter with a ceiling beam in Bilbo's hobbit-hole was not in the script.
+Sir Ian McKellen banged his forehead against the beam accidentally.
+Peter Jackson thought McKellen did a great job "acting through" the mistake, and kept it in.

 Viggo Mortensen did his own stunts.
-He also insisted on using only the real steel sword, instead of significantly lighter aluminum sword or safer rubber sword which were manufactured for battle scenes and stunts.
+He also insisted on using only the real steel sword, instead of a significantly lighter aluminum sword, or safer rubber sword, which were manufactured for battle scenes and stunts.

 Viggo Mortensen chipped a tooth while filming a fight sequence.
-He wanted Peter Jackson to superglue it back on so he could finish his scene, but the director took him to the dentist on his lunch break, had it patched up, and returned to the set that afternoon.
+He wanted Peter Jackson to superglue it back on, so he could finish his scene, but Jackson took him to the dentist on his lunch break, had it patched up, and returned to the set that afternoon.

-When Pippin is being hit with the apples after asking about second breakfast, it is Viggo Mortensen himself chucking the apple at his head.
-They had to shoot the scene 16 times to get it just right, and Billy Boyd says he believes Mortensen enjoyed himself immensely.
+When Pippin is being hit with the apples after asking about second breakfast, it is Viggo Mortensen chucking the apple at his head.
+They had to shoot the scene sixteen times to get it just right, and Billy Boyd says he believes Mortensen enjoyed himself immensely.

 Over 12.5 million plastic rings were made in order to fabricate simulated chain mail for the movie.
 Two crew members spent the length of the shoot linking the rings by hand into suits of armor.
 By the end of production, they had worn the fingerprints off their thumbs and index fingers.

-When the dragon firework goes off at the party, the shriek heard is Billy Boyd actually screaming, as he was unaware at the time that the firework was really going to explode on set (he thought that it would be put in digitally).
-It was not scripted, but that take ended up in the final film.
+When the dragon firework goes off at the party, the shriek heard is Billy Boyd actually screaming, as he was unaware at the time that the firework was really going to explode on-set (he thought that it would be put in digitally).
+It was not scripted, but the take ended up in the final film.

 As well as being the only member of the cast and crew to have met J.R.R.
-Tolkien face to face, Christopher Lee was also the first person to be cast in the trilogy because of his extensive knowledge of the books.
-He frequently visited the makeup department and often gave tips about the facial design of the monsters.
+Tolkien face to face, Sir Christopher Lee was also the first person to be cast in the trilogy, because of his extensive knowledge of the books.
+He frequently visited the Make-up Department, and often gave tips about the facial design of the monsters.

-The hobbits needed to appear about three to four feet tall - tiny compared with the seven-foot Gandalf.
-This was often accomplished using forced perspective, placing Ian McKellen (Gandalf) consistently closer to the camera than Elijah Wood in order to trick the eye into thinking McKellen is towering.
+The hobbits needed to appear about three to four feet tall, tiny compared with the seven-foot Gandalf.
+This was often accomplished using forced perspective, placing Sir Ian McKellen (Gandalf) consistently closer to the camera than Elijah Wood, in order to trick the eye into thinking McKellen is towering.

 The two most renowned Tolkien artists are Alan Lee and John Howe, and so it was important to Peter Jackson to have those two on board.
-Lee was tracked down to a tiny little village in Dartmoor, England and was FedExed a package of Jackson's Heavenly Creatures (1994) and a letter outlining his intentions.
-They monitored the progress of the FedEx package every step of the way, but were somewhat surprised when Lee rang them only 3 hours after delivery to say he'd love to work with them.
-Howe meanwhile was living in Switzerland, and because someone hadn't worked out the time differences between Europe and New Zealand correctly, was rung about 2am.
-He says that the biggest frustration with that phone call was waiting for Jackson to finish his pitch before he could say yes.
+Lee was tracked down to a tiny little village in Dartmoor, England, and was FedExed a package of Jackson's Heavenly Creatures (1994) and a letter outlining his intentions.
+They monitored the progress of the FedEx package every step of the way, but were somewhat surprised when Lee rang them only three hours after delivery, to say he'd love to work with them.
+Howe, meanwhile, was living in Switzerland, and because someone hadn't worked out the time differences between Switzerland and New Zealand correctly, he was called at about 2 a.m.
+He says that the biggest frustration with that phone call, was waiting for Jackson to finish his pitch, before he could say yes.